 Subheads: Articles may include subheads for distinct sections, but symbolic markers or line spaces are also acceptable.

 Citations: Excessive citations should be avoided.
 While some journals might require a citation for statements like “Catalpa bungei is native to China,” Arnoldia views such information as fair use.
 Nevertheless, citations should be provided for direct quotations and unique data.
 In-text citations may be presented narratively or as endnotes.
-References should be presented in APA Style, except that publication years are not presented parenthetically.

 - In-text: Peter Del Tredici visited the original weeping hemlock in Hortonville, New York, and observed…